-1. All campers must be checked in by a parent or guardian, as indicated during registration.
-If someone other than a parent or guardian will be dropping off your camper at camp, please email Patricia Clark at pclark@campkudzu.org.

-2. You will arrive at camp and follow the signs to drive into Camp Grace.
-Here you will be greeted inside your car and given a cabin number to hang on your car's side mirror as well as a clipboard with forms for you to complete during the check-in process.

-3. You will pull through a series of check-in stations: General Medical check-in, meet your camper's Clinician, Tagging & labeling of your camper's phone and/or insulin pump (if applicable!), and medication intake.

-4. Once you have completed all check-in stations, you will be directed into camp and will follow the signs and instructions from volunteers to your camper's dropoff area!

-Please note that in an effort to have less visitors into our camp bubble, parents/guardians will NOT be getting out of the car or walking their camper to the cabins.
+- 1. All campers must be checked in by a parent or guardian, as indicated during registration.
+If someone other than a parent or guardian will be dropping off your camper at camp, please email Patricia Clark at pclark@campkudzu.org. - 2.
+You will arrive at camp and follow the signs to drive into the field outside Camp Twin Lake's front gate.
+Here you will be greeted inside your car and handed a clipboard with forms for you to complete during the check-in process. - 3.
+You will pull through a series of check-in stations: General Medical check-in, meet your camper's Clinician, Tagging & labeling of your camper's phone and/or insulin pump (if applicable!), and medication intake. - 4.
+Once you have completed all check-in stations, you will be directed into camp and will follow the signs and instructions from volunteers to your camper's assigned traffic circle drop-off area! - Please note that in an effort to have less visitors into our camp bubble, parents/guardians will NOT be getting out of the car or walking their camper to the cabins.
 Counselors will be at the traffic circle to help campers get their luggage and walk them down to the cabin.
 They will also help your camper get settled including setting up their bed and unpacking for the week!

-Check-in will be Monday, July 15 at the following times: 1:30-2:00PM --> Teen Campers & CITs 2:00-2:30PM --> 8-12 year-old Campers
+Check-in will be Sunday, June 22 at the following times:

+1:30-3:00PM --> 8-12 year old& CITs 3:00- 4:30PM --> Teen Campers

 When navigating to camp, be sure to use the address to the right!
+Camp Twin Lakes does have multiple locations!